IsabelaDaCampo/landing-page-api/README.md

 This project uses `Postgres` and if you want all the data previously, unzip the [data.zip](data.zip), copy the `uploads` folder to [public/uploads](public/uploads) and restore the data from the `local.dump` file inside the zip.

 ## Comandos para o Postgres
-- sudo service postegresql status -> Verificar status do bd (on/off)
+- sudo service postgresql status -> Verificar status do bd (on/off)
-- sudo service postegresql start -> Iniciar bd
+- sudo service postgresql start -> Iniciar bd
-- sudo service postegresql stop -> Parar bd
+- sudo service postgresql stop -> Parar bd